 Immerse yourself in visual culture, past and present.
 Engage in the study of art from various social and cultural contexts.
 Develop the skills to critically look at and interpret works of art, architecture, and design.

 The USF School of Art & Art History offers a Bachelor of Arts (BA) and Master of Arts (MA) in Art History from the medieval period to the present.
-We see art history as an integral part of social and cultural history in a global context: fields of study include African, American, European, Middle Eastern, and Asian art.
+We see art history as an integral part of social and cultural history in a global context: fields of study include American, European, Middle Eastern, and Asian art.
 Students receive individual attention from an active, award-winning research faculty, who expose students to the most recent theoretical and methodological approaches in area surveys and in small, writing-intensive seminar-style courses that are highly interdisciplinary in scope.

 For non-majors interested in studying art history as a supplement to an outside area of study, the School of Art & Art History offers a Minor in Art History and an Undergraduate Certificate in Art History.